alexalwks2/aaronjohn2.github.io/_posts/2018-12-23-captive-portal.md

 1. A wifi card (router) in order to broadcast the signal of an AP.
 (I will use hostapd tool to broadcast the signal)
 2. A DHCP server to give IP addresses to clients that connect to our AP.
 (I will use dnsmasq tool as DHCP server)
 3. A DNS server to handle DNS requests.
 (I will use dnsmasq tool as a DNS server)
-* PS: dnsmasq tool is rather convenient to use since it can be used as a DHCP and DNS server at the same time!
+* PS: dnsmasq tool is rather convenient to use, since it can be used as a DHCP and DNS server at the same time!

+* To install hostapd and dnsmasq, type the below command in terminal.
 ```
 apt-get install hostapd dnsmasq
 ```